grommunio/grommunio-documentation/kb/searches.rst

 under different circumstances, so it is possible they yield different results.

-Default restriction of Outlook (online mode) for Inbox (22 conditions):
+Default restriction of Outlook (online mode) when Quick Search (DE:Sofortsuche) is used on Inbox (22 conditions, OR-ed):

 * 19 properties tested for the user-defined search terms:
 	* 0037001fh PR_SUBJECT